Competitive Comparison

 Best Fit

-Strong protection with online, desktop, and published pricing.
+Strong protection with online, desktop, pricing, and proof.

-Use JavaScript Obfuscator when you want to make browser code harder to read, copy, and modify.
-Choose a larger security platform only when you also need live attack dashboards, incident response tooling, or a custom enterprise rollout.
+Use JavaScript Obfuscator when you want browser code that is harder to read, copy, and modify, hosted Web Integrity policy, enterprise provisioning foundations, and evidence reviewers can inspect.
+Choose a larger security platform when you need staffed SOC operations, full native-binary shielding, or a provider-run custom rollout.

 Published pricingFree through Enterprise without sales-only pricing.